 Find a hot topic related to your niche.
 Get a good designer to do the infographics.
 People may be more interested in content than design but it’s still important.

 Find top infographic sharing websites such as visual.ly, reddit and submit to those.
 You can also reach out to different bloggers who have already shared similar infographics and get yours featured in their blog.

-Do not use same description for all submissions.
-Try to use unique description for each infographic.
+Do not use the same description for all submissions.
+Try to use a unique description for each infographic.

 Create a PDF or PPT document with unique content and submit to these websites.
 You can create a good presentation of your product/services or any content page and upload it.

 These were once used to build backlinks but now they should really be used to build a relationship with other bloggers.